morneaup/node-config/README.md

 The following script will allow you to generate a on-box device configuration based on a list of pre-defined device properites (loopback, tunnel, etc.) from a imported nodes.csv file.
 The user runs the script and selects the particular "Node" # they want to generate.
 The user then has the option to commit the configuration to the running and startup configurations.

+Note: This script has only been tested on the CISCO Catalyst 8000v router image, but should work on other platforms that support Python 3.

 Example Node Table:
 ![image](https://user-images.githubusercontent.com/63618040/130519098-9e177e8f-50ca-4d44-b041-55cd7b304e1e.png)